vineethkumarv/sv-wiki/Control-Flow.md

 ### Non - blocking statement

- Non - blocking statement are assign with the <=.
-It will not block the execution of statement inside that particular block.
+ Non-blocking statements are assigned with the <=.
+It will not block the execution of a statement inside that particular block.
-These statement will execute the parallel inside that particular block .
+These statements will execute the parallel inside that particular block.

 **Syntax** -
 `             data_type_name variable_name <= value assignation ;`